Giant Congenital NevusSymptoms, Doctors, Treatments, Advances & More

 Surgery to remove the nevus can be done for cosmetic reasons or if your provider thinks it may become skin cancer.
 Skin grafting is also done when needed.
 Larger nevi may need to be removed in several stages.

 Lasers and dermabrasion (rubbing them off) can also be used to improve appearance.
 These treatments may not remove the whole birthmark, so it may be harder to detect skin cancer (melanoma).
-Talk to your doctor about the pros and cons of surgery for you.
+Talk to your provider about the pros and cons of surgery for you.

 Treatment may be helpful if the birthmark causes emotional problems because of how it looks.